WillNE: Career

-In December 2021, Lenney participated in a five-a-side football tournament hosted by YouTuber and sports commentator, True Geordie and Twitch, raising money for the Alan Shearer Foundation.
+Lenney frequently participates in various football-related endeavors.
+Since 2017, Lenney has participated in the Sidemen Charity Matches, hosted by the Sidemen.
+He plays for the Youtube Allstars and scored a goal in both the 2022 and 2026 matches.
+In December 2021, Lenney participated in a five-a-side football tournament hosted by Twitch and fellow YouTuber TrueGeordie that raised money for the Alan Shearer Foundation.
 The event raised more than £100,000.